DuendeInexistente/Cirque/ShortStories/stars.md

 And yellow also paused at this, then said.
 "This unit is aware of it's temperature."
 It paused for a split second, then turned around to walk out of the room.
 "This unit will now continue readying to assist with the bug season."

  "Yellow, I can still hug you later."
-Rushed to say Fireclay.
+Rushed to say Fireclay, still surprised by how off yellow was being.
 "If you really wanted it."

 Yellow paused, and suddenly draw a simple face on it's circle plate.